paladin-t/begui/README.md

 end
 ```

-Each widget has an anchor property which represents for the locating point in its local space, and a position property for either absolute or percentage position in its parent's space relatively.
+Each widget has an anchor property which represents for the locating point in its local space, a size property, and a position property for either absolute, percentage, or expression-based position in its parent's space relatively.
 The final position is calculated according to these two properties.
 An anchor component is typically in range of values from 0.0 to 1.0, but it could be also less than 0.0 or greater than 1.0.
-A relative position component is typically in range of values from `Percent(0)` to `Percent(100)`, but it could be also less than `Percent(0)` or greater than `Percent(100)`.
+An absolute component represents for pixels.
+A relative component is typically in range of values from `Percent(0)` to `Percent(100)`, but it could be also less than `Percent(0)` or greater than `Percent(100)`.
+A expression calculation component could be a string, i.e. `'left'`, `'right'`, `'top'`, `'bottom'`, `'2%'`, `'0.02'`, `'100%-8px'`, `'20px'`, etc.

 ![](imgs/docking_absolutely.png)